wilsongoltara/wilsongoltara/README.md

 <h3 align="center">A developer from Brazil</h3>

 - 🏫 I'm currently studing on <a href="https://betrybe.com" target="_blank">Trybe</a>.
-- 🧑‍💻 I’m currently learning and improving HTML, CSS, Bootstrap.
+- 🧑‍💻 I’m currently learning and improving React, NodeJS, Bootstrap.
 - ⚽ I like, playing futvolei and running.
 - 📩 How to reach me: http://www.linkedin.com/in/wilson-da-silva-goltara-482094152/